-The International Code Council applauds the United States Department of Housing and Urban Development (HUD) for recognizing the 2009 ICC A117.1 Accessible and Usable Buildings and Facilities Standard and the 2009, 2012, 2015 and 2018 International Building Code (IBC) as “safe harbors” for compliance with the Fair Housing Act’s (FHA) accessibility requirements.
-HUD will retain as safe harbors the previously recognized 2000, 2003 and 2006 IBC.
+Washington, D.C. – The International Code Council applauds the U.S. Department of Housing and Urban Development (HUD) for recognizing the 2009 ICC A117.1 Accessible and Usable Buildings and Facilities Standard, 2009 International Building Code (IBC), 2012 IBC, 2015 IBC, and 2018 IBC as “safe harbors” for compliance with the Fair Housing Act’s (FHA) accessibility requirements.
+HUD will retain the previously recognized IBC 2000, 2003, and 2006 as safe harbors.

 The standard and codes adopted by HUD as safe harbors represent safe harbors when the relevant accessibility provisions are used in their entirety.
 This final rule will go into effect on March 8, 2021.

-HUD received public comments from more than 40 interested parties that supported the inclusion of the 2009, 2012, 2015 and 2018 IBC and the ICC A117.1-2009 as safe harbors.
-A Code Council led coalition of more than 30 organizations and businesses, as well as the American Institute of Architects and the National Association of Homebuilders — who have been consistent proponents of updating the safe harbor list — all noted that broadening the list of safe harbors would improve compliance with the FHA’s design and construction requirements; provide code officials, architects and builders with the needed tools to ensure buildings are accessible to people with disabilities; and align the FHA’s requirements with the many U.S. jurisdictions that already enforce one of the listed editions of the IBC and, by reference, the ICC A117.1-2009.
+HUD received public comments from more than 40 interested parties that supported inclusion of the 2009, 2012, 2015 and 2018 and the ICC A117.1-2009 as safe harbors.
+A Code Council led coalition of more than 30 organizations and businesses, as well as the American Institute of Architects (AIA) and the National Association of Homebuilders (NAHB) – who have been consistent proponents of updating the safe harbor list – all noted that broadening the list of safe harbors would improve compliance with the Fair Housing Act’s design and construction requirements; provide code officials, architects and builders with needed the tools to ensure buildings are accessible to people with disabilities’ and align the Act’s requirements with many U.S. Jurisdictions which already enforce one of the listed editions of the IBC and, by reference, the ICC A117.1-2009.

-Many states and local governments adopt current code and standard editions after their publication, such that HUD’s safe harbor list requires periodic updates in order to keep pace with building requirements in much of the U.S. The final rule included a clarification, supported by the Code Council led coalition, which allows HUD to propose and finalize new safe harbors on a faster timeline.
-With HUD’s finalization of the rule, the Code Council will soon request that HUD begin review of the 2021 IBC, which references the updated and strengthened A117.1-2017.
+Many states and local governments adopt current code and standard editions after their publication, such that the Department’s safe harbor list requires periodic updates in order to keep pace with building requirements in much of the U.S. The final rule included a clarification, supported by the Code Council led coalition, which allows HUD to propose and finalize new safe harbors on a faster timeline.
+With HUD’s finalization of the rule, the Code Council will soon request the Department begin review of the 2021 IBC, which references the updated and strengthened A117.1-2017.

-“Expanding the list of safe harbors increases the possibilities for everyone,” said Code Council Board of Directors President Greg Wheeler.
+“Expanding the list of safe harbors increases the possibilities for everyone,” said Code Council President Greg Wheeler.
 “Across the building industry and throughout our communities, the impact of this decision will provide necessary clarity and ensure safety.”

-Adopted in all 50 states, the IBC, developed by the International Code Council, has become the most widely used model code in the U.S. and in many other countries.
-Updated on a three-year cycle, the 2012, 2015 and 2018 IBC editions reference the ICC A117.1-2009 for technical requirements for residential accessible design.
+Adopted in all 50 states, the International Building Code, developed by the International Code Council, has become the most widely used model code in the United States and in many other countries.
+Updated on a three-year cycle, the 2012, 2015, and 2018 IBC editions reference the ICC A117.1-2009 for technical requirements for residential accessible design.
 The Code Council finalized a subsequent A117.1 accessibility standard in 2017, which is referenced in the 2021 IBC.

 - International Building Code Comparison Matrix 2006 and 2009/2012/2015/2018